Learn about us

 The requests quickly became overwhelming, so they decided to try their hand at all-school assemblies, and they were a hit!
 You can find the news article about their first presentation here.

-Cofounder, President, Presenter
+Cofounder, COO, Presenter

 James, their son, was born on St. Patrick’s day in 2014, is Larkin’s inspiration to create change.
 He is a goofy, fun-loving, friendly, sassy little guy who happens to have Down syndrome.
 He has a little sister, JuneBelle who we all adore.
 Larkin believes in the importance of inclusion for all people and is on a mission to change the narrative.
 Her tagline is, “you don’t know what you don’t know, until you know.
-So let’s learn!”
+So let’s learn!”a

 Jana was raised in Santa Rosa and now has the opportunity to raise her 4 children (Luke, Max, Faith and Brooke) in the same area with her husband Jon.
 Brooke, her youngest daughter has a rare type of epilepsy, called Dravet Syndrome.
 Jana became the unintended advocate for her daughter, and has a passion for spreading awareness and providing education about acceptance and disability rights.